-It’s a gray day in southwest Florida and I feel down – this, on the heels of a week wanting to throw shoes at the TV because of all the bad news, and flying off the handle when my hubby simply asked what was on my calendar.
+It’s a gray day and I feel down – this, on the heels of a week wanting to throw shoes at the TV because of the bad news, and flying off the handle when hubby simply asked what was on my calendar.

 Life offers opportunities to lift us up OR drag us down.
 But lately, there are too many reasons to feel dragged down, and our bodies are responding.

 The liver is where our bodies process nutrients and detoxify blood to rid us of harmful stuff caused by excessive consumption of alcohol, tobacco and fried food.
 But did you know that in Traditional Chinese Medicine (TCM), the liver is also believed to be where feelings of anger, depression, resentment, frustration and overreaction are housed, and that they’re warning signs from our bodies that it’s time to be kind to ourselves, so our livers can function properly?